Maruff/eTamil/README.md

 ## Contributing

-We welcome contributions from the community for developing more features and documentation Tamil!
+We welcome contributions from the community for developing more features and documentation in Tamil!
 Here’s how you can contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).